|The Heaphy Hut is beautifully poised to take in dramatic sunsets and surf|

 |Moira Gate Arch above the Oparara River|

-Day three we return down the coast to Kohaihai, and will spend the next two nights at the Karamea Village Hotel, where we will dine in their award winning restaurant.
+Day three we return down the coast to Kohaihai, and will spend the next two nights in Karamea at the Last Resort where we can experience West Coast hospitality!

 On day four we will spend the entire day in the primeval Oparara Valley, where we will visit the limestone arches - one of which is over 200 metres long!
 The largest of its kind in the southern hemisphere.
 We will also visit the very sensitive Honeycomb Hill Cave with a specialist cave guide.
 Only 5% of this cave is open to the public, due to its sensitive nature i.e. bones from long extinct birds such as moa.